jeremyfelt/jeremyfelt.com/content/plugins/youtube-favorite-video-posts/readme.txt

 1. An overview of the YouTube Favorite Video Posts settings screen.

 == Changelog ==

+= 1.2 =

+* Verify compatibility with WordPress 3.8
+* Removes all custom screen icons and menu icons
+* Make use of Dashicons for the new menu icon
+* Code formatting, documentation
+* Adds Serbo-Croation translation.
+Thanks Borisa Djuraskovic (Webhostinghub)!

 = 1.1 =

 * Smarter hashing of uniqueness, should handle Youtube video title changes